anthonyhumphreys/react-hooks-blog/content/posts/2020-05-03--useGeolocation/index.md

 You can check out the code over at [GitHub](https://github.com/anthonyhumphreys/hooks) or install it from [npm](https://www.npmjs.com/package/@anthonyhumphreys/hooks)

-The design of the underlying hook allows you to seamlessly switch between 'modes' too - so you could seamlessly transition between displaying a user's initial location and showing a user's journey as the follow directions, for example.
+The design of the underlying hook allows you to seamlessly switch between 'modes' too - so you could seamlessly transition between displaying a user's initial location and showing a user's journey as they follow directions, for example.

 Its that simple.
 This is one of the most attractive value propositions offered by hooks - abstracting away logic in an easily reusable and easy to consume manner.